Online Communication Policies

 The LSU website strives to enable the university to attract prospective students; market the university; facilitate effective communication between students, faculty, staff, and researchers; and effectively guide all users to university resources.
 A coordinated and consistent identity is essential to the success of LSU’s website.

-Department websites residing on LSU.edu or other university-controlled resources will be subject to periodic review by the LSU Division of Strategic Communications.
+Department websites residing on LSU.edu or other university-controlled resources will be subject to periodic review by the LSU Office of Communications & University Relations.

 LSU activities related to the web and all forms of online communication must be consistent with LSU policies and procedures.
 All individuals involved in the development and/or maintenance of an LSU website are encouraged to familiarize themselves with all applicable web policies, standards and guidelines.